February 23, 2021

-Objectives and Key Results support remote teams: they promote collaboration and productivity.
-Find out how to boost business outcomes with this goal framework.
+Objectives and Key Results (OKRs) support remote teams: they promote collaboration and productivity.
+Find out how to use this disruptive goal framework.

 CEO Andy Grove came up with the Objectives and Key Results system.
 He said there were 2 questions to ask when designing shared company goals: